ColdFreak/mysite/content/posts/deep-learning-memo.md

  - About 68% of the values lie within 1 standard deviation of the mean (or between the mean minus 1 times the standard deviation, and the mean plus 1 times the standard deviation).
 In statistical notation, this is represented as $\mu \pm 1\sigma$ .
  - About 95% of the values lie within 2 standard deviations of the mean (or between the mean minus 2 times the standard deviation, and the mean plus 2 times the standard deviation).
 The statistical notation for this is $\mu \pm 2\sigma$ .
  - About 99.7% of the values lie within 3 standard deviations of the mean (or between the mean minus 3 times the standard deviation and the mean plus 3 times the standard deviation).
 Statisticians use the following notation to represent this: $\mu \pm 3\sigma$ .

+- `ANOVA` is the acronym for analysis of variance.
+You use ANOVA in situations where you want to compare the means of more than two populations.

+- You can run into situations where the data being studied isn’t quantitative, but rather categorical — that is, the data represent categories, not measurements or counts.
+To study relationships in categorical data, you use a `Chi-square test` for independence.